United States Capitol revolutionary war and beyond header United States Capitol

 "Guard with jealous attention the public liberty.
 Suspect everyone who approaches that jewel.
 Unfortunately, nothing will preserve it but downright force.
 Whenever you give up that force, you are ruined...
 The great object is that every man be armed.
 Everyone who is able might have a gun." - Speech to the Virginia Ratifying Convention, June 5, 1778

 "It is vain, sir, to extenuate the matter.
 Gentlemen may cry, Peace, peace!
 But there is no peace.
 The war is actually begun!
 The next gale that sweeps from the north will bring to our ears the clash of resounding arms!
 Our brethren are already in the field!
 Why stand we here idle?
 What is it that gentlemen wish?
 What would they have?
 Is life so dear or peace so sweet as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
-I know not what course others may take; but as for me, give me liberty or give me death!" - Speech at the Second Virginia Convention at St. John's Church, Redmond, Virginia, March 23, 1779
+I know not what course others may take; but as for me, give me liberty or give me death!" - Speech at the Second Virginia Convention at St. John's Church, Richmond, Virginia, March 23, 1779

 "Suspicion is a virtue as long as its object is the public good, and as long as it stays within proper bounds. ...Guard with jealous attention the public liberty.
 Suspect every one who approaches that precious jewel." - Speech on the Federal Constitution, June 5, 1788